kblin/clisky/README.md

 ## Setup

-This project is using [Bun](https://bun.sh) as its JavaScript runtime, but other TypeScript-aware runtimes should work as well.
+This project is using [Bun](https://bun.sh) as its JavaScript runtime, but can likely be ported to other runtimes with reasonable effort.

 To install dependencies: